rapaccinim/web-dev-course-lr/README.md

-# web-dev-course-lr
+# Web Dev Course for Lorenzo Russo
+## About
-This is a tailored course for LR.
+This is a tailored course for [Lorenzo Russo](https://github.com/LeonardoRusso1).

-I am editing this file just for showing to LR how to do a commit in GIT.

-This is the first LR commit.
+I am helping Lorenzo to start a *web developer* career.

+We are currently exploring vanilla JavaScript.

+## Structure
+During my lessons I use some example code to show the different JavaScript features.

+There is a subfolder called `exercises` where I publish all the challenges.